reliablyhq/documentation/docs/reference/cli/index.md

 # CLI Reference

 <PageIntroduction>

-  The Reliably CLI is the Reliability toolbox for developers from the command line. section.
+The Reliably CLI is the reliability toolbox for developers from the command line.
 The articles in this section are the reference pages for the CLI, containing the details of each CLI command.

-Installation for the CLI is covered in the [Getting Started][cli-install]
+Installation for the CLI is covered in the [Getting Started][cli-install] section.

 </PageIntroduction>

-[cli-install]: /docs/getting-started/install/
+[cli-install]: /getting-started/install/

 ## Main articles